 - If you definitely need your car, is there a way to downsize it?
 You could get a smaller and cheaper one, that doesn’t need as much gas or falls in a cheaper insurance category.

 - If you don’t own a car but use public transport, is there any way to cut down costs?
-Will you be cheaper with a monthly card instead of single tickets?
+Will it be cheaper with a monthly card instead of single tickets?
 Or are there months when single tickets are the cheaper option because you have a few days off?

 - Another idea: If your city operates in zones, could you get off a stop or two earlier to stay in the cheaper zone and walk the rest?